Find a. (fog) (x) b. (go f) (x) f(x) = 4-x, g(x) = 2x² +x+5

 Domain of a Function

 The domain of a function is the set of all possible input values (x-values) for which the function is defined.
-When composing functions, the domain of the resulting function is influenced by the domains of the individual functions.
-Identifying restrictions, such as division by zero, is crucial for determining the overall domain of f o g.
+For the composition of functions, the domain must consider the restrictions of both functions involved.
+Identifying these restrictions is crucial to determine the overall domain of the composed function.

 Recommended video: